ciarancoffey/chef-home-infra/README.md

 The recipes that can be run (what runs is defined in the chef console) are in `./cookbooks/home_infra/recipies/` As above, write the test first,

+After an update, do a version bump in `./cookbooks/home_infra/metadata.rb`

+`berks update && berks upload`

+This is necessary to get the chef server to know the cookbook has been modified.

 Test it fails `kitchen verify`,

 add the recipe and converge `kitchen converge`